juanlossio/MIT-latam-vs-covid19/README.md

 With a knowledge graph approach, we can extract entities and their relationships in a statement.
 Take for instance this tweet (https://twitter.com/olivierveran/status/1238776545398923264?s=20):

-->***“The taking of anti-inflammatories [ibuprofen, cortisone … ] could be a factor in aggravating the infection.
+***“The taking of anti-inflammatories [ibuprofen, cortisone … ] could be a factor in aggravating the infection.
 In case of fever, take paracetamol.
-If you are already taking anti-inflammatory drugs, ask your doctor’s advice”***<-
+If you are already taking anti-inflammatory drugs, ask your doctor’s advice”***

 From this claim, we can construct a graph in this manner: